anoadragon453/busty/README.md

 ### Command Reference

 1. `!list [<channel>]` - Download and list all media sent in the current text channel.
 Specifying a channel will cause songs to be pulled from that channel instead.
 This must be run before `!bust`.
-1. `!bust [<song #>]` - Join the vc/stage that the user who ran this command is currently in, and plays the tracks in the channel in order.
+2. `!bust [<song #>]` - Join the vc/stage that the user who ran this command is currently in, and plays the tracks in the channel in order.
 The user must be in a vc or stage for this to work.
 Specifying a song index will skip to that index before playing.
-1. `!skip` - Skips the current track :scream:
+3. `!skip` - Skips the current track :scream:
-1. `!stop` - Stop busting early :scream: :scream: :scream:
+4. `!stop` - Stop busting early :scream: :scream: :scream:
-1. `!form` - Show [Google Apps Script](https://developers.google.com/apps-script) code which will generate a Google Form that can be used for voting.
+5. `!form [<google drive image url>]` - Show [Google Apps Script](https://developers.google.com/apps-script) code which will generate a Google Form that can be used for voting.
+If an image URL is provided, the image will be included at the end of the form.
+To retrieve an image URL, in Google Drive, right-click the image file -> get link -> copy link.

 Users must have the `bangermeister` role to use commands by default, though this role can be modified by passing the `BUSTY_DJ_ROLE` environment variable.